What type of content do you primarily create?

 - Ask yourself if it's worth your time.
 Even with Descript's easy filler word removal tool, removing filler words adds time to the editing process.
 You still have to choose which filler words to remove and listen to the audio afterward to ensure it sounds correct.
 So avoid removing filler words just for the sake of it and make sure your podcast or episode calls for it.

-How to remove filler words from audio and video using Descript
+How to remove 'um' from recordings using Descript

 Descript's convenient filler word removal feature instantly detects superfluous filler words and removes them from your audio track.
 Here's how to get rid of filler words with just a few clicks: